gustavnavar/Grid.Blazor/docs/blazor_odata/Events.md

 In this sample ```OrderValidator``` is a class that validates the ```Order``` object to be modified.
 If it's a valid item the event returns ```true```.
 If the item is not valid the event writes an error on the form and returns ```false```.

+## Default CRUD data annotations validation

+GridBlazor validates by default all data annotations defined with attributes on the the model.
+This validation happens for Create and Update standard forms.
+If you use custom CRUD forms this will depend on your code.

+If you want to use custom validator classes on standard CRUD form, you can disable the default data annotation validation to avoid validators collisions.
+It can be disabled using the ```SetDataAnnotationsValidation``` method of the ```GridClient``` object.
+An then you have to configure your custom validators using the  ```BeforeInsert```, ```BeforeUpdate``` and ```BeforeDelete``` events.

 ## Events for subgrids and nested CRUD subgrids

 If you want to define events for a subgrid and/or a nested CRUD subgrid you must handle in the ```OnAfterRender``` method of the subgrid component.